pmem/pmdk/doc/poolset/poolset.5.md

 be done with the **pmemobj_create**(3), **pmemblk_create**(3) or **pmemlog_create**(3) function, or by using the **pmempool**(1) utility.

-Restoring data from a local _WINUX(,or remote) replica can be done by using the **pmempool-sync**(1) command or the _UW(pmempool_sync) API from the **libpmempool**(7) library.
+Restoring data from a replica can be done by using the **pmempool-sync**(1) command or the _UW(pmempool_sync) API from the **libpmempool**(7) library.